iRaul/minimal-todo/README.md

 # Minimal To Do App ✔️

-> As I'm learning Vue.js I've built a simple/minimal to do app using Vue.js and Tailwind.css.
+> A simple/minimal to do app using Vue.js and Tailwind.css.

 ## Build Setup